 If the Contractor has pursued and exhausted all the means provided in Standard Specifications Section 1-04.5 to resolve a dispute, the Contractor may file a formal claim.
 A formal claim, filed in accordance with Standard Specifications Section 1-09.11(2), is a much more structured device and demands a high level of conformance with the contract requirements.
 The objective is to utilize the rights that WSDOT has under the contract to identify the issues, obtain a sufficient level of information from the Contractor and limit the discussion to a defined subject matter.
 To accomplish this, and to maintain the Department's rights in a situation that may lead to court action and expensive lawsuits, the Project Engineer must insist on rigid conformance with the requirements of the provision.
 In fact, the first evaluation must not be of the claim's merit, but rather of the claim's structure and content.
-If the package fails the specification requirements in any way, it should be returned to the Contract requirements, then the Project Engineer must comply with the demands for WSDOT actions that are included in the same specification.
+If the package fails the specification requirements in any way, it should be returned to the Contractor immediately with a written explanation.
+Conversely, if the package meets the contract requirements, then the Project Engineer must comply with the demands for WSDOT actions that are included in the same specification.